rohollah-naghipour/cookie-session-in-Django/README.md

+# project run

+How to use
+Run the project
+Scripts in the script folder Submit Request
+And run in another terminal
+And check the result
+Successful
+Rohy :)

 # Cookies and Sessions

 A comprehensive guide and implementation reference for understanding and working with cookies and sessions in web applications.